da3491/react-currency-exchange-app/README.md

 _Known Issues_

-1. Switch currency button will show NaN after a couple presses
+1. Exchange Rate Tab does not Update on Amount change, similar useEffect in CurrencyConverter does work though.

+2. Table overflows past end of page, used bootstrap 5's overflow-auto on various container div's in DataTable to fix but does not register any of them.
+Tried to set a max height on the table and does not work either.

-2. No graph functionality yet
+3. No graph functionality yet
-3. Changing the amount on Exchange Rate tab does not change the column for rates
-4. Table overflows past end of page